Updated: Jul 19

 I can reject thoughts and choose new ones.

-When my thoughts are in line with God's Word, my heart is at peace no matter what is going on around me.
+When my thoughts are in line with God's Word and I believe my heart that I am completely loved and righteous in God's eyes no matter what I do, my heart is at peace no matter what is going on around me.
 The truth sets me free.

 I ask myself, "Who told you that?"